Mothers at 35 plus:

 Many fertility clinics are experiencing an increase in patient age.
 In those fertility clinics, which are regarded as “centers of last resort” due to their expertise in dealing with women with previously failed IVF and history of infertility, the median age at admission is about to reach 41 years.

 As a quick reminder, let me say that an AMH level of 0.40ng/mL is seriously low and much like driving on a highway with the fuel gauge on empty.
 How long and how far can you drive a car like that?
-(In this post, I put together the basics concerning ovarian reserve).
+(In this post, you will find the basics concerning ovarian reserve).

 This phenomenon of women getting pregnant late in life has found a lot of attention in celebrity magazines (where stars often create an impression that getting pregnant naturally at 35 plus and even above the age of 40 is the most natural thing possible).